 No one can deny that the revolutionary movements have aroused the human conscience, thus violently shaking humanity’s soul.
 The conscience cannot find peace until its warning cry reaches into every person’s life.
 The attack by socialism and communism on the status quo is a call to our consciences – those of us who consider ourselves Christians.
 This call warns us more strongly than any sermon that our task is to live in active protest against everything that opposes God in this world.
 So poorly have we Christians filled this role that the question must be asked: Are we Christians at all?

 Every awakening of humankind’s collective conscience is of deep significance.
 There is such a thing as a world conscience, the conscience of humanity.
 It rises up against war and bloodshed, against greed and social injustice, against violence of any kind.

 Wake up, you who sleep, and arise; then Christ will reach you!
 (Rom.
-13:11) The call is meant for anyone who has slipped back into the gloomy twilight of his own heart: “Wake up and arise from the dead!”
-Christ, the true light, stands before you.
-(Eph.
-5:14) He will strengthen you so that you may do powerful deeds, the deeds of love that are born solely of faith in Christ.
+13:11) The call is meant for anyone who has slipped back into the gloomy twilight of his or her own heart: “Wake up and arise from the dead!”
+Christ, the true light, stands before you (Eph.
+5:14).
+He will strengthen you so that you may do powerful deeds, the deeds of love that are born solely of faith in Christ.

-At this eleventh hour hearts must be made ready, through faith, to receive the powers of the future world, the spirit of the upper Jerusalem.
-(Rev. 3:10–12) The final kingdom is near, and the whole world should be on the watch.
+At this eleventh hour hearts must be made ready, through faith, to receive the powers of the future world, the spirit of the Jerusalem above (Rev. 3:10–12).
+The final kingdom is near, and the whole world should be on the watch.
 But the world will not take heed unless the church of Jesus Christ puts the unity and justice of this kingdom into practice daily.
 Faith will bring about true unity among believers who are ready to live a life of unlimited, active love.